Festival Production Apprentices Needed for the 2017

 • Meeting, assisting and working with top Theatrical & Musical Industry Professionals,making connections and building relationships

-• Working with NYU Tisch School of the Arts Graduate Writing Students and producing a reading of their work for the Festival
+• Working with NYU Tisch School of the Arts Graduate Writing Students who are producing a current work.

 • Apprentices will work all day, every day of the Festival, including each concert/event that happens in the evening.
 We will rotate your “duties”, so that you get experience in all areas.